trybrick/cdn/README.md

 - add your feature to the branch
 - create pull-request to merge into Staging

-The extension of this scenario would more likely to have their own branch and environment such as (test or test2).
+The extension of this scenario would more likely to have their own branch and environment such as test or test2.

 Scenario 3 (Hot-Fix)
 ====================